Our people

 Co-founder, Ockham Residential

-Benjamin is passionate about promoting education and creativity initiatives in Tāmaki Makaurau through the Ockham Collective.
 “I realised quite quickly that one of the things that we can tangibly do is provide beautiful spaces where people can learn and share their talents.
-We get to support, and make some enduring relationships with, people who are out there doing really amazing things.”
+We get to support, and make some enduring relationships with, people who are out there doing really amazing things,” says Ben.

 Our Team